Use branding to promote your art and your business.

 Because of the popularity and volume of .com domains, it’s possible you can’t buy your first and last name as a .com domain.
 This reality is particularly the case for those who have common names.
 Not to worry, start adding appropriate words.
 Try JohnSmithArtist.com, JohnSmithFineArt.com, JohnSmithFineArtist.com and so forth.
 Domain names are not case-sensitive, but you can type them in upper and lowercase letters to make them more easily readable.

 I switched my nearly 10-year-old domain name on my blog.
 It had approximately 500 posts on it at the time.
 It was one of the smartest and best decisions I’ve made about my business and my branding.

-I continue to be amazed at how many artists and other small businesses fail to obtain an email address using their domain name.
-It is hard to say if it is out of not wanting to be inconvenienced, laziness or ignorance that they cling to their Gmail, AOL, Comcast, Verizon, Yahoo or some other free email address.
+I am amazed how many artists and other small businesses fail to obtain an email address using their domain name.
+It is hard to say if it is out of not wanting to be inconvenienced, laziness, or ignorance that they cling to their Gmail, AOL, Comcast, Verizon, Yahoo, or some other free email address.

 A free email address lends itself to a poor reputation as an amateur.
 It can be a determining factor in more than buying decisions.
 If all else is equal in a juried show, your professional email address may tip the scales in your favor.
-A gallery owner, interior designer, or boutique operator may more favorably judge you by your email address.
+For example, a gallery owner, interior designer, or boutique operator may more favorably judge you by your email address.

 You never know what makes the difference in close cases.
-Why leave something affordable and straightforward such as having an email address using your domain to chance?
-Wouldn’t it kill you to know that was the determining factor on why you were turned down for a show?
+So why leave something affordable and straightforward, such as having an email address using your domain to chance?
+Wouldn’t it kill you to know that was determining why you were turned down for a show?

 If you don’t have a website that resolves to your domain name, you are doing the equivalent of renting while those you compete with own their property.
 There is no reason or excuse you can make to be using a website with an URL such as barneydavey.wordpress.com or barneydavey.blogspot.com, which is what you get when a provider gives you a free website or blog.